Nlarseny/fish_file/README.md

 # I renamed the enviroment to be fishenv (conda create --name fishenv --clone cutadaptenv), make sure you deactivate the environment before you clone it.
 # the biconda install worked the best for me, I then installed fastqc into the environment with conda install -y fastqc
-# I also installed trim_galore this way (conda install -y trim-galore)
+# I also installed trim_galore and trinity this way (conda install -y trim-galore and then conda install -c bioconda trinity)
 # once set up, remember to always run -> [  conda activate fishenv  ]  in order to run the environment, so the correct paths are set